blinklet/learning/data-science/sqlalchemy-minimum.md

 ## Column details

-The *inspect()* function returns an iterable so you can use Python's "pretty print" module, *pprint*, to display inspection results.
+When the Inspector object instance's methods return iterables, you can use Python's "pretty print" module, *pprint*, to display inspection in a manner that is easier to read.
 To see details about a table's columns and primary key, enter the following code:

 ```python